coddingtonbear/obsidian-local-rest-api/README.md

 - Create and fetch periodic notes.
 - Execute commands and list what commands are available.

+This is particularly useful if you need to interact with Obsidian from a browser extension for things like, for example, sending webpage snippets to your daily notes.

 Hopefully you find this as useful as I do!

 ## Credits